crebro/DiscoForum/readme.md

 DiscoForum is a discord bot that allows you to ask and get questions answered through he means of discord

+### Context

+DiscoForum was created before discord forums were introduced.
+This bot allows users to create discussion topics on discord and discuss on them on a different web platform.

 ## How to run

 - Step 1: Run the following commands